MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-employee.md

 ### Employee pass

 If your responses to the symptom check statements show that you're healthy, you'll receive a pass to enter the selected facility.
 The pass is valid until the end of the day.
+When you create a pass for a facility were you already created a pass for earlier that day, the pass earlier that day will be cancelled automatically.

 > [!div class="mx-imgBorder"]
 > ![Employee pass](media/employee-pass.png "Employee pass")